bbauska/W3Cx-3of5/README.md

 <h4>Accessible players</h4>

-For those of you interested in this particular topic, here is a very good resource that compares most of the players presented in this section, in terms of accessibility.
-This resource has links to players designed especially for people with disabilities: [accessible media players and resources](https://www.digitala11y.com/accessible-jquery-html5-media-players/).
+<p>For those of you interested in this particular topic, here is a very good resource that compares most of the players presented in this section, in terms of accessibility.
+This resource has links to players designed especially for people with disabilities: <a href="https://www.digitala11y.com/accessible-jquery-html5-media-players/">accessible media players and resources</a>.</p>

 <h4>Advantages and disadvantages of using a custom player</h4>